 Grevy Zebra weigh up to 450 Kilograms (994 POUNDS).

-There are 3 types of Zebras, which are The Palin and mountain Zebra, the third is the Endangered Grevy Zebra.
+There are 3 types of Zebras, which are The Plain and mountain Zebra, the third is the Endangered Grevy Zebra.

 The Endangered Grevy Zebras are taller, broader, have a white belly as you can see in the image below.
 The muzzle is brown as opposed to the plains zebra which are dark, the Grevy has round ears and the stripes are thinner.

-They primarily in five (5) countries in Africa but due to this conditioned mentioned above, they decided to move to northern and Southern part of Kenya and Tanzania respectively.
+They are primarily in five (5) countries in Africa but due to this conditioned mentioned above, they decided to move to northern and Southern parts of Kenya and Tanzania respectively.